tiagolr/hxmeteor/README.md

 ```

 ##TODOS
-Some ideas for macros and utilites that may improve the haxe-meteor workflow in the future:
+Some ideas for macros and utilities that may improve the haxe-meteor workflow in the future:

 * **Typed Collections** like in [haxe-mongoose externs](https://github.com/clemos/haxe-js-kit/blob/master/test/MongooseTest.hx).